 - Data from the Office of the Commissioner of Lobbying of Canada on the lobbying activities of Canadian non-profit organizations.

-The spreadsheets on this site track these two data sources for international development civil society organizations that belong to the Canadian Council of International Cooperation.
+The spreadsheets on this site track these three data sources for international development civil society organizations that belong to the Canadian Council of International Cooperation.

 Both sets of data should be interpreted with caution – please see the methodological notes below.